gzak/Unity.Mvc.Wcf/README.md

 ```

 Now suppose you have a controller in your MVC application
-which takes an IMyService object in the constructor
+which takes an IMyService object in the constructor.
-(for dependency injection).
-Notice the lack of any "using"
-or "Dispose" logic.
-This package handles the lifecycle of
-the service client object for you.

 ```C#
 public class MyController : Controller